ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/cp.rst

 .. method:: add_to_head($data)

   The ``<head>`` tag of the control panel can be extended with new styles, meta tags, and other data.
-Multiple calls to this function are additive::
+Multiple calls to this method are additive::

     ee()->cp->add_to_head('<style type="text/css" media="screen">div { display: none; }</style>');